FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 # IANA Considerations

 A number IANA actions are required.
-There are two registry updates in order to define "eap.arpa".
+There are two registry updates in order to define the eap.arpa. domain.
 A new registry is created.
 The "noob@eap-noob.arpa" registry entry is deprecated.

 ## .arpa updates